dvrzan/dvrzan.github.io/Content/posts/2022/12/reusable-button.md

 }
 ```

-Then we need to update the `init()` and call the `action()` in the button's action.
+Then just update the `init()` and call the `action()` in the button's action.

 And voila!
 Pretty neat.
 You can now call this button anywhere you want to use it, define a label and pass any functionality to it.
 You can customize the button to your preference and pass any other properties you might need.

 ## Previews

-To make the **Previews** work for the **ButtonView**, you need to define all the properties in your `View`, including the **closure** you created:
+If you were wondering how to make the **Previews** work for the **ButtonView**, you need to define all the properties in your `View`, including the **closure** you created:

 ```swift
 struct ButtonView_Previews: PreviewProvider {